jonminter/about-me/_posts/2020-01-21-railway-oriented-programming-async.md

 tags:
     - functional programming
     - railway oriented programming
+    - reactive programming
 published: false
 ---
-Despite the fact that I have mostly used imperative programming languages throughout my career (though some like JavaScript have the ability to be used in a functional way) I have have always had a fascination with functional programming ever since I took a class on functional programming using the OCaml programing language back when I was in undergraduate school.
+Despite the fact that I have mostly used imperative programming languages throughout my career (though some like JavaScript have the ability to be used in a functional way) I have have always had a fascination with functional programming ever since I took a class on functional programming using the OCaml programing language way, way back when I was in undergraduate school.

 I won't pretend to be an expert on functional programming or pretend that I have completely wrapped my head around concepts like functors, monads, or applicatives but there was one programming pattern I was reading about a while ago dubbed "Railway Oriented Programming" by Scott Wlaschin that intrigued me.